vernondcole/learn-salt/lessons/windows/Windows_in_a_VM.md

 ##### Running a Microsoft Compiler

-It is still possible to find a Microsoft C++ compiler which can be used for free.
+It is still possible to find a Microsoft C++ or C# compiler which can be used for free.
 If you are working on an open source project, you can run the Community Edition of Visual Studio.
 It is also possible to download only the tools you need to build a project using only command-line tools (like you want to do on a build server)